 Jekyll Island, GA

-In 1995, Smith Dalia Architects participated in a pilot master plan to establish guidelines for preservation and improvement of the Jekyll Island Historic District, Club Hotel and the historic Crane & Cherokee Cottages — one of the largest restoration projects of its time in the Southeast.
-A National Historic Landmark, the Jekyll Island Club Hotel is a four-star and four-diamond resort, six miles off the coast of Georgia.
+In 1995, Smith Dalia Architects participated in a master plan for the Jekyll Island Historic District, Club Hotel and the historic Crane & Cherokee Cottages — one of the largest restoration projects of its time in the Southeast.
+A National Historic Landmark, the Jekyll Island Club Hotel is a four-star and four-diamond resort six miles off the coast of Georgia.

 SDA’s plan included a 66-room addition to the hotel, a conference center expansion, and the adaptive use of the cottages into additional guest quarters.
 Multiple improvements to site circulation, scenic views, and sensitive restoration of historic structures and gardens improved the hotel’s efficiency while enhancing the historic destination experience.